-The Distance Learning Groups engage with additional online activities and briefings in lieu of attending the face-to-face events.
+The Distance Learning Groups engage with additional online activities and briefings in lieu of attending face-to-face events.
 Overseas candidates are grouped according to time zones to meet each learner’s scheduling needs.
 The online replication of each training event involves:

 - 1 hour online briefing covering the key learning and introducing the supporting activities

-- 2 weeks online activity - Completing a selection of activities covering key themes and ideas of the face-to-face events
+- 2 weeks of online activity - Completing a selection of activities covering key themes and ideas of the face-to-face events

 The web conferences and online discussion activities will typically fall 1 or 2 weeks after each training event has been held.
 As such, you will virtually be on the same schedule to complete the course.